Alex123423/MyMusicApp/README.md

 | Video | MainScreen | Player |
 | --- | --- | --- |
 | <img src="" height="500">|<img src="https://user-images.githubusercontent.com/46907557/248568767-94a4431d-ccc2-43c4-9826-406169fd907e.png" height="500"/>| <img src="https://user-images.githubusercontent.com/46907557/248568775-0cf3a08a-e29f-42c5-99a2-7aabc9e56db3.png" height="500"/>|
-### Used CollectionView, TableView, UIStacks.
-The ability to add tracks to favorites, to download them and deletу, play and puase tracks, rewind and collapse the player into a mini-player.
+### For UI used UICollectionView, UITableView, UIStacks.
+UITabBarController with navigation on each tab .The ability to play and puase tracks, rewind and collapse the player into a mini-player.
 Implemented Search-Bar and query search from API.
-UITabBarController with navigation on each tab
 ##
 | Video | Account | Settings |
 | --- | --- | --- |